LawanGoud/Python-/README.md

 ## Check One Greater

 Write a program that reads two numbers A and B, and checks if B is greater than A by one.

+## Compare First & Last Letters

+Write a program that reads a word and checks if the first lettter and last letter of the word are not the same.